 The wood used in Mission furniture was oak in most cases.
 Colors vary from piece to piece and maker to maker, but they are often light to medium in finish and many have darkened with age.

 Who Was Making Mission Style Furniture?

 Gustav Stickley, who was an architect and publisher in addition to a furniture designer, believed that furniture should be made well, comfortable to use, and sensible.
 Basically, this was the mission in Mission style.
-He founded what would become Craftsman Workshops in 1898, and by 1900 his work was immersed in Arts and Crafts style.
-He made his practical furniture in Eastwood, New York through 1916, and promoted his wares in his magazine The Craftsman.
+He founded what would become Craftsman Workshops in 1898, and by 1900 his production was immersed in Arts and Crafts style.
+He made his practical furniture in Eastwood, New York through 1916, and promoted his wares in his own magazine, The Craftsman.

 Is All Mission Furniture Valuable?